-Two and a half weeks in a tropical location including marine and terrestrial study sites.
-Recent study centres have included Mexico, Honduras and Borneo. £350 for scuba dive training as additional option.
+Up to two and a half weeks in a tropical location including marine and terrestrial study sites.
+Recent study centres have included Mexico, Honduras and Borneo. £350 for scuba dive training as an additional option.

-There is high demand for science graduates.
+There is high demand for Biology graduates.
 Graduates of our biology degree have found employment in a range of fields, including environmental consultancy, hospital laboratories, the food and drink industry, and teaching.
 Many biology undergraduates progress to MSc courses in the biological sciences.
 You may also choose a postgraduate research programme, such as a Masters by Research or a PhD.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.